Email settings for Amazon Cognito user pools - Amazon Cognito

 Amazon SES charges for email messages.
 For more information, see Amazon SES pricing.

-Default email functionality
+Default email configuration

-Amazon Cognito can use its default email functionality to handle email deliveries for you.
+Amazon Cognito can use its default email configuration to handle email deliveries for you.
 When you use the default option, Amazon Cognito limits the number of emails it sends each day for your user pool.
 For information on service limits, see Quotas in Amazon Cognito.
 For typical production environments, the default email limit is below the required delivery volume.
 To enable a higher delivery volume, you can use your Amazon SES email configuration.

-When you use the default functionality, you use Amazon SES resources that are managed by Amazon to send email messages.
+When you use the default configuration, you use Amazon SES resources that are managed by Amazon to send email messages.
 Amazon SES adds email addresses that return a hard bounce to an account-level suppression list or a global suppression list.
-If an undeliverable email address becomes deliverable later, you can't control its removal from the suppression list while your user pool is configured to use the default functionality.
+If an undeliverable email address becomes deliverable later, you can't control its removal from the suppression list while your user pool is configured to use the default configuration.
 An email address can remain on the Amazon-managed suppression list indefinitely.
 To manage undeliverable email addresses, use your Amazon SES email configuration with an account-level suppression list, as described in the next section.

 When you use the default email configuration, you can use either of the following email addresses as the FROM address: